Nitesh Tiwari

-Nitesh Tiwari is an Indian film director, screenwriter, and lyricist known for his works in Bollywood.
+Nitesh Tiwari (born 22 May 1973) is an Indian film director, screenwriter, and lyricist known for his works in Hindi films.
 He debuted as a co-director in Chillar Party (2011) which won the National Film Award for Best Children's Film.
 He also directed the supernatural political drama Bhoothnath Returns (2014).

-Tiwari scripted and directed the highest-grossing Indian film, Dangal (2016), which was screened at the Beijing International Film Festival and the second BRICS festival in 2017.
-The film is the highest-grossing Indian film and the fifth highest grossing non-English film, earning over ₹2000 crore including ₹1,200 crore in China, where it has emerged as one of the top 20 highest-grossers of all time.
-Tiwari won the Filmfare Award for Best Director at the 62nd Filmfare Awards and the Telstra People's Choice Award at the 2017 Indian Film Festival of Melbourne.
-He followed up with the critically acclaimed comedy-drama film Chhichhore (2019).
+Tiwari scripted and directed Dangal (2016), which was screened at the Beijing International Film Festival and the second BRICS festival in 2017.
+The film is the highest-grossing Indian film and ranks among the highest-grossing non-English films of all time earning over ₹2000 crore including ₹1,200 crore in China, where it has emerged as one of the top 20 highest-grossers of all time.
+Tiwari won the Award for Best Director at the 62nd Filmfare Awards and the Telstra People's Choice Award at the 2017 Indian Film Festival of Melbourne.
+He followed up with the critically acclaimed comedy-drama film Chhichhore (2019 with commercial success.

-He has also co-founded Earthsky Pictures, producing ad films and the docu-series Break Point based on Indian tennis legends Mahesh Bhupathi and Leander Paes.
+He co-founded Earthsky Pictures, producing ad films and the docu-series Break Point based on Indian tennis legends Mahesh Bhupathi and Leander Paes.